Halloween Hayride, Maze & Carnival

 - The Los Angeles Haunted Hayride is committed to scaring its victims without scaring the local wildlife.

-VIDEO: Check out our video of the 2009 version of the Los Angeles Haunted Hayride.
+Check out Hollywood Gothique’s videos of the Los Angeles Haunted Hayride.

 Click here for the archive of the L.A.
 Haunted Hayride